コンテンツにスキップ

 YOKOHAMA ARCHIVES OF HISTORY

-The place where the Japan-US Treaty of Peace and Amity was signed in 1854 was the former British Consulate General, which was the museum's predecessor.
-Inside the museum, valuable historical materials related to the opening of Japan and the opening of Yokohama's port are collected.
-It is said that Commodore Perry and the shogunate met under the ``Tamacampus'' tree in the courtyard, which still stands today.
-The mascot character ``Tanemaru'' celebrating the 150th anniversary of the opening of the port in 2009 was designed as this ``Tamagusu tree spirit.''
-In the adjacent open port plaza, there is also an exhibition of Japan's oldest brick manholes and sewage pipes.
+The site where the Treaty of Peace and Amity between the United States and Japan was signed in 1854 was the former British Consulate General, the museum's predecessor.
+The museum houses a collection of valuable historical materials related to the opening of Japan to the world and the opening of Yokohama Port.
+It is said that Commodore Perry and the shogunate met under the "Tamakusu tree" in the courtyard, which still remains to this day.
+In 2009, the mascot character for the 150th anniversary of the port's opening, "Tanemaru," was designed as the "spirit of this Tamakusu tree."
+The adjacent Port Opening Plaza also displays Japan's oldest brick manhole and sewer pipe.

 Detailed info